msmart14/SpamTextWarning/README.md

 ![Image](SpamTextWarning.png)

 This text message is very similar to messages that Mary Anne has received.
+Currently her iPhone offers no warning that the links in these kinds of messages could be dangerous.
+Our idea is to display a warning in the space next to the text message itself with a clear message and a link to more detailed information.

 ### Resources
 - [Block, filter, and report messages on iPhone](https://support.apple.com/guide/iphone/block-filter-and-report-messages-iph203ab0be4/ios): Learn to block texts on iPhone.